finbourne/lusid-sdk-java-preview/sdk/docs/ComplianceApi.md

 <a name="listComplianceRuns"></a>
 # **listComplianceRuns**
-> PagedResourceListOfComplianceRun listComplianceRuns(page, limit, filter)
+> ResourceListOfComplianceRun listComplianceRuns(page, limit, filter)

-[EXPERIMENTAL] ListComplianceRuns: List historical compliance runs.
+[EXPERIMENTAL] ListComplianceRuns: List historical compliance runs. -- DEPRECATING - POST TRADE ONLY

 Use this endpoint to fetch a list of all historical compliance runs.